ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 <h1 id="configuration-mesh">6LoWPAN Mesh</h1>

 This page describes build-time configurable parameters for 6LoWPAN-based mesh networks (**6LoWPAN-ND**, **Wi-SUN** and **Thread**).
-6LoWPAN mesh protocols are implemented in Mbed OS library called Nanostack that also contains separte configuration.
+An Mbed OS library called Nanostack, which has a separate configuration, implements the 6LoWPAN mesh protocols.

 This guide is divided in sections, and generic Nanostack configurations are explained first, followed by those for Thread, 6LoWPAN-ND and then Wi-SUN.